Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Numerical study

 Tables~\ref{tab:MSEs_adaptive_oracle-n100}~and~\ref{tab:MSEs_adaptive_oracle-n250}~present the numerical results of estimation of $\sigma^{2}_{|I}$ from simulated data following the steps given in Section~\ref{subsec:Implementation}.

-The results of Table~\ref{tab:MSEs_adaptive_oracle-n100}~and Table~\ref{tab:MSEs_adaptive_oracle-n250}~show that the adapted estimator $\widehat{\sigma}^{2}_{\widehat{K}}$ is consistent, since its MISE tends to zero as both the size $N$ of the sample $D_{N,n}$ and the length $n$ of paths are larger.
+The results of Table~\ref{tab:MSEs_adaptive_oracle-n100}~and Table~\ref{tab:MSEs_adaptive_oracle-n250}~show that the adapted estimator $\widehat{\sigma}^{2}_{\widehat{K}}$ is consistent, since its MISE tends to zero as the number $Nn$ of observations is larger.
 Moreover, note that in most cases, the ridge estimators of the compactly supported diffusion coefficients perform better than those of the non-compactly supported diffusion functions.
 As expected, we observe that the oracle estimator has generally a better performance compared to the adaptive estimator.
 Nonetheless, we can remark that the performances are very close in several cases, highlighting the efficiency of the data-driven selection of the dimension.